leroy9472/MeepleLM/README.md

 ### 📜 Abstract

 > Recent advancements have expanded the role of Large Language Models in board games from playing agents to creative co-designers.
 However, a critical gap remains: current systems lack the capacity to offer constructive critique grounded in the emergent user experience.
+Bridging this gap is fundamental for harmonizing *Human-AI collaboration*, as it empowers designers to refine their creations via external perspectives while steering models away from biased or unpredictable outcomes.
+Automating critique for board games presents two challenges: inferring the *latent dynamics* connecting rules to gameplay without an explicit engine, and modeling the *subjective heterogeneity* of diverse player groups.
-To bridge this gap, we introduce **MeepleLM**, a virtual playtester that simulates diverse subjective experiences.
-We curated a dataset of **1,727 structurally corrected rulebooks** and **150K reviews** selected via quality scoring.
-We augment this data with **Mechanics-Dynamics-Aesthetics (MDA)** reasoning chains to explicitly recover the latent dynamics connecting written rules to player satisfaction.
-Furthermore, we distill five distinct player personas (e.g., *System Purist*, *Social Lubricator*) to model subjective heterogeneity.
+To address these, we curate a dataset of 1,727 structurally corrected rulebooks and 150K reviews selected via quality scoring and facet-aware sampling.
+We augment this data with *Mechanics-Dynamics-Aesthetics (MDA)* reasoning to explicitly bridge the causal gap between written rules and player experience.
+We further distill player personas and introduce **MeepleLM**, a specialized model that internalizes persona-specific reasoning patterns to accurately simulate the subjective feedback of diverse player archetypes.
+Experiments demonstrate that MeepleLM significantly outperforms latest commercial models (e.g., GPT-5.1, Gemini3-Pro) in community alignment and critique quality, achieving a 70% preference rate in user studies assessing utility.
+MeepleLM serves as a reliable *virtual playtester* for general interactive systems, marking a pivotal step towards audience-aligned, experience-aware Human-AI collaboration.
 ---

 ### 📂 File Structure